 Today, applied behavior analysis (ABA) is a popular form of non-invasive therapeutic treatment for young children with mental health concerns, particularly for children with autism or related disorders.
 Its effectiveness in treating a variety of disorders on the autism spectrum is supported by the results of hundreds of studies; this has led to it being one of the most popular evidence-based treatments for autism spectrum disorders (ASD).

-Applied behavior analysis is a popular form of non-invasive treatment for small children with mental health concerns, particularly for children with autism or related disorders.
-Its effectiveness in treating a variety of disorders on the autistic spectrum is supported by the results of hundreds of studies.
-However, this success rate can serve to undermine its effectiveness in other areas, as some people have come to understand that applied behavior analysis is intended exclusively for small children.
-Even students of developmental psychology, including some who are looking to enter into the field in a specialized capacity, are often surprised by the breadth of ABA’s scope in treating adults.
+Interestingly, ABAs extensive success related to young children and ASD may also undermine its effectiveness in other areas and with other patient populations.
+Many people have come to believe that ABA is intended exclusively for small children.
+Even students of developmental psychology, including some who are looking to enter into the field in a specialized capacity, are often surprised by the breadth of ABA’s scope in treating adults as well.

 Applied Behavior Analysis for Small Children